srozen/webdev_proj/README.md

 ######Tue 27 Jan

 At this time, the main goals of this project is to code a little website with :
-* Registration : Validity check - email confirmation
+* Registration : Validity check - email confirmation - (CAPTCHA)
 * Connection : SHA - Profile page redirection
 * Profile : Avatar and personal infos changeable by the user
 * Predicates and functions